Naira down to N1,565/$ in parallel market

 By Elizabeth Adegbesan

-But the naira depreciated to N1,534 per dollar in the Nigerian Foreign Exchange Market (NFEM).

-Data published by the Central Bank of Nigeria, CBN, showed that the exchange rate for the naira fell to N1,534 per dollar from N1,537 per dollar on Wednesday, indicating N3 depreciation for the naira.
+Data published by the Central Bank of Nigeria, CBN, showed that the exchange rate for the naira fell to N1,533.5 per dollar from N1,533.8 per dollar on Monday, indicating 30 kobo appreciation for the naira.

-Consequently, the margin between the parallel market and NFEM rate widened to N31 per dollar from N13 per dollar the previous day.
+Consequently, the margin between the parallel market and NFEM rate widened to N31.5 per dollar from N21.2 per dollar on Monday.

 Disclaimer